taskncan/batch-processing-da/README.md

    cd batch-processing-da
    ```
 2. Configure Environment Variables:
-  Update the .env file with your secrets and configuration (DB credentials, SSL keys, etc.).
+  Create and Update the .env file with your secrets and configuration (DB credentials, SSL keys, etc.).
 Do not commit this file to version control.

 4. Build and Run Containers:
      ```bash